 Technology

-At the heart of our improv show is the piece of technology that Piotr Mirowski and Kory Mathewson have developed over the years, as part of HumanMachine, and consisting in an artificial intelligence-based chatbot, called A.L.Ex.
+At the heart of our improv show is the piece of technology that Piotr Mirowski and Kory Mathewson have developed over the years, initially as part of HumanMachine, and consisting in an artificial intelligence-based chatbot, called A.L.Ex.

 At its core, A.L.Ex is a language model that captures the complex statistics of words.
 It is trained to produce the most obvious words that follow any context.
 It illustrates the fundamental principle of improv: always do the most obvious thing.